shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 ## 12. Scene: census results

+Bedtime approached, and Ersatzica entered the barracks to find her siblings already there.

+“Ersie!”

+“Muddie!”

+“but you can’t count them, they’re not people—“ Wryonin argued with Lemilay. “oh hi, Ersatzica—they can’t lift anything, and they can’t be separated from their mother—”

+“But they will increase the population!”
+Lemilay protested.

+“What are they arguing about this time?”
+Ersatzica sat next to Muddie in her bed, picking a spot with less dirt.

+“The census.”

+“So… about that.”
+Ersie pulled out a piece of paper.
+“I did a… recount, and these are the new numbers I got.”

+“Having fun estimating, huh?”

+“You could say that.”

+Mudrich glanced at the sheet.
+“Looks good, Ersie.”

+“How many people did I count?”

+“250!”

+“No, that’s not what it says.”

+Mudrich squinted.
+“One… three…”

+“No, that one’s a two.”

+“Ugh!”
+Mudrich flopped back onto the bed.
+“Just tell me what it says, Ersie!”

+“You got the first one right, that’s a one.
+Then a two, then a seven, then a five.
+See?”

+“Yeah, I guess so.”

+“It’s important that you—”

+“I don’t care, Ersie.”

+Ersie fell silent, letting the other argument fill up the space.

+“But if I have to rescue a pregnant wolf, I only have to use one shoulder, not two!”

+“But then she’ll weigh more than a normal wolf, reducing how many others you can carry!”

+“Look, if you were pregnant, I’d only see one wolf, not two.”

+“Well, I sure would feel like there’s a second wolf there.”

+Wryonin’s ears pricked.
+“She’s here!”

+Wryonin and Lemilay hushed up and sat straight up in their respective beds.
+Ersie and Muddie sat up in Muddie’s bed.
+All watched the door.

+The handle turned, and the door creaked open.
+Outside was Mother.

+“Hello, my pups.”

+“Hello, Mother.”
+Lemilay responded.

+“Lemilay, did you redo your count?”
+Mother sat in the middle of the room, facing them all.

+“Yes, I redid my census.”
+She grumbled.
+“I’m not a baby, Mother.”

+Mother sighed.
+“Mudrich, did you do your count?”

+“250!”

+“Thank you, Mudrich.”

+Lemilay laughed out loud.
+To herself, she whispered, “Ha!
+The moon beams down on me.”

+“It’s not over yet, Lemilay.”
+Wryonin slapped her with his tail.

+“So, Lemilay, what was the result of your census?”
+Mother asked.

+Lemilay held her chin high.
+“There are 849 residents.
+163 battle-ready wolves.
+50 wolves that will be battle ready within a year.
+Our population will increase by 34 within the year, from births alone.”

+Mother’s eyebrows lit up.
+“Hmm.
+Is that the info you collected with the spyglass?”

+Lemilay looked to the side.
+“Yes.”

+“Then it doesn’t count.
+We don’t spy on our own people, Lemilay.”

+“Yes, Mother.”

+“Wryonin?”
+Mother turned to Wryonin.

+But he turned to Lemilay.
+“How did you get that many?
+I only counted 781!
+And there’s only 53 that are battle ready.”

+“Did you count pregnant wolves?
+And those wolves who would be willing to fight if they had to?”
+Lemilay smiled smugly.

+“I go to training every day.
+If they were willing to fight, why aren’t they at training?”

+“Shh!”
+Mother hushed them.
+“Well done, Wryonin.
+Mudrich, what is your count?”

+“250?”

+“How did you get that number?”

+“Estimation!”

+Mother smiled.
+“Good job, Mudrich.
+Ersatzica?”

+Ersatzica grinned sheepishly.
+“I got 815.”

+Mudrich looked shock.
+“815!
+But I thought—”

+Ersatzica covered her mouth.
+“I got 815.”

+“And how did you get that number?”
+Mother asked.

+“Estimation.”

+“Good job, Ersatzica.”

+“But Mother, she’s lying.”
+Lemilay protested.
+“That’s not how she got that number.”

+“You’re missing the point, Lemilay.”
+Mother stood up.
+“Why do you think I asked you to do the census?”

+“To see who should be the next chief.”
+Lemilay puffed out her chest.

+Mudrich raised a hand.
+“To test us.”

+“Obviously,” Wryonin said.
+“It’s so we can plan an evacuation procedure for when the cats invade.”

+Mother turned to Ersatzica.
+“Why do you think?”

+“To… plan an evacuation procedure?”

+“Hmm.”
+Mother opened the door.
+“It’s a chance to get to know your wards.
+Everyone of these lives will be your responsibility, if you become chief.
+It’s important for you to know each and every one of them.
+Let’s bow our heads.”

+“Wait!”
+Lemilay interrupted.
+“Who won this challenge?”

+“You’re missing the point, Lemilay.
+Let’s bow our heads.”

+“Fine.”

+They all bowed their heads and closed their eyes.

+“Alpha, Wolf God of the Loyal Moon,” Mother began, solemnly.
+“Watch over and guide us, help us unite our people, so that they may be strong and endure the challenges ahead of us.
+Please give us humility,”—she licked Lemilay on the forehead—“compassion,”—she licked Wryonin—“wisdom,”—Mudrich—"and strength”—Ersatzica.
+“May we walk in the light of your guiding moon to the destiny you have for each of us.
+Awoo.”

+AWOOOOOOOO! (“Acknowledged”) They all howled in unison up to the sky.

+“Good night, my pups.”
+Mother closed the door behind her.

 ## 13. Scene: next day, ersie fits cuffs for muddy

 ## 14. Scene: muddy knocks hole in wall